About FAQ

 Is GSS up to date/How does GSS stay up to date?
 Answers:

 • GSS staff can evaluate and implement a change very quickly, usually within days or even minutes.
-This is something textbook companies simply cannot do.
-The student books reflect automatically the most updated version.
+This is something textbook companies for the most part don’t do.
+Thus the student books reflect automatically the most updated version.
 Updates do not need to wait for any multi-year cycle.

 If I have suggestions for improvement, find errors, or notice issues (links that don’t work, information that is not correct…), who should I contact?